Zonda Hexapod - puchasing a positioning hexapod

 Before purchasing a positioning hexapod, it is important to consider several key criteria, including size, load capacity, travel range, absolute encoders, resolution, repeatability, environmental conditions, controller, and software.
 Considering these criteria before purchasing a positioning hexapod can help you make the right choice for your lab or manufacturing facility.

-Here are the main key criteria to consider.
+Here are the main key criteria to consider when purchasing a positioning hexapod:

 Load Capacity